-- Enable bridge.
-Enables bridging on all LAN interfaces.
-You can include WAN interfaces (serial lines) by using the ADD PORT command. - Disable transparent port#.
-Disables transparent bridging on underlying interfaces. - Enable source-routing port#.
+- Bridge.
+Enables bridging. - Port.
+Enables bridge for a determined interface.
+Execute this command for all LAN/WAN interfaces over which the bridge is going to operate. - No transparent port#.
+Disables transparent bridging on underlying interfaces. - Source-routing port#.
 Enables source-routing for given ports.
-When source routing is enabled on more than two ports, an additional segment number is required to assign an internal virtual segment needed for 1:N SRB configurations. - Enable sr-tb-conversion segment#.
+When source routing is enabled on more than two ports, an additional segment number is required to assign an internal virtual segment needed for 1:N SRB configurations. - sr-tb-conversion segment#.
 Enables conversion of source-routed frames to transparent frames and vice versa.
 You must also assign a domain segment number and a domain MTU size to represent the entire transparent (Ethernet/FDDI) bridging domain.